Multi-Factor Authentication and Tableau Cloud

-After users sign in to Tableau Online with their Tableau user name and password, they are prompted to choose a supported verification method – Salesforce Authenticator or other time-based one-time passcode (TOTP) authenticator apps.
+After users sign in to Tableau Cloud with their Tableau user name and password, they are prompted to choose a supported verification method – Salesforce Authenticator or other time-based, one-time passcode (TOTP) authenticator apps.
 For more information about the user process for registering and managing a verification method, see Register for multi-factor authentication.

 Best practices for site admin accounts

 When enabling MFA for your users, we recommended the following best practices for your site admin accounts:

 Register a minimum of two verification methods: For each site admin account, register at least two verification methods to reduce the risk of being locked out of the site.
 For example, after you have registered a primary verification method, we recommend you add the Recovery Codes option to generate a set of recovery codes as backup.